anryangelov/Ludo/README.md

     ###########################################################################################
     press Enter to continue

-As you see also game has option to review game
+As you see there is option for review game